aschroede/vqvae/README.md

 `python pixelcnn/gated_pixelcnn.py`

 as well as any parameters (see the argparse statements).
 The default dataset is `LATENT_BLOCK` which will only work if you have trained your VQ VAE and saved the latent representations.

+I have trained the VQ-VAE but havn't saved the latent representations...